Alescontrela/Numpy-CNN/README.md

 ## Purpose

 To gain a quality understanding of convolutional neural networks and what makes them peform so well, I constructed one from scratch with NumPy.
-This CNN is in no way intended to replace popular DL frameworks such as Tensorflow or Torch, it is instead meant to serve as an instructional tool by anyone who wishes to understand the underlying mechinery of a CNN.
+This CNN is in no way intended to replace popular DL frameworks such as Tensorflow or Torch, it is instead meant to serve as an instructional tool.

 ## Training the network

 To train the network on your machine, first install all necessary dependencies using:

-`pip install -r requirements.txt`
+`$ pip install -r requirements.txt`

 Afterwards, you can train the network using the following command:

-`python3 train_cnn.py '<file_name>.pkl'`
+`$ python3 train_cnn.py '<file_name>.pkl'`

 Replace `<file_name>` with whatever file name you would like.
 The terminal should display the following progress bar to indicate the training progress, as well as the cost for the current training batch:
 <p align = "center">